Chris234k/chris234k.github.io/_games/batteryboy.md

 [POWERUPS]
 [A GIF FOR EACH POWERUP?]

 When looking at monetization systems for other games, particularly [Crossy Road](http://www.crossyroad.com/) and [Sling Kong](http://protostargames.com/sling-kong/), we noticed that they commonly implement a lottery system to unlock cosmetic items.
-Crossy Road features an actual slot machine, while Sling Kong is closer to pachinko.
+Crossy Road features an actual prize machine, while Sling Kong is closer to pachinko.
 We decided to make our version just a bit more skill based:
 [PINBALL DEMO]
 When making a minigame, I always have this concern: it is just ANOTHER set of mechanics for players to bounce off of.
 Thankfully, pinball still seems common or intuitive enough for most people to understand how it works.
 We deliberately tried to keep it to a "one touch" style of game.
 But don't misunderstand me, we still had to do several iterations on the tutorial for pinball alone.
 At some point in development, we decided to split pinball into 3 different cases: green, yellow, and red.
 The color of the case corresponds to which type of currency you pay to play it.